ShanmugavelS26/Singapore-Resale-Flat-Prices-Predicting/README.md

 1. Data Collection and Preprocessing:

 Collect a dataset of resale flat transactions from the Singapore Housing and Development Board (HDB) for the years 1990 to Till Date.
-You can find the dataset here.
 Preprocess the data to clean and structure it for machine learning.

 2. Feature Engineering: